revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

 <details><summary> <b>Show Answer</b> </summary>

-> The data type of the d is tuple.Because,in python tuple does not need brackets/parentheses,if there are more than one element tuples need a comma to distinguish from a numeric data element.
+> The data type of the d is a tuple.
+Because python tuple does not need brackets/parentheses, if there are more than one element tuples need a comma to distinguish from a numeric data element.

 </details>

 ---

-7.How will you convert float value 12.6 to integer value?
+7. How will you convert float value 12.6 to integer value?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

->  Float value can be converted to an integer value by calling  `int()` funtion.
+>  Float value can be converted to an integer value by calling the `int()` function.

 **Example**: